ilgencetin/introduction/Network Fundemantals.md

 - Port forwarding opens specific ports (recall how packets work).
 - Port forwarding is configured at the router of a network.
 ![image](https://user-images.githubusercontent.com/113854816/196885989-1752744d-f22d-45e8-8201-5fe8ced74381.png)

+##### FIREWALL
+- Device within a network whether traffic is allowed to enter and exit.
+- Firewall permit or deny traffic based on:
+1. Where the traffic is coming from? (has the firewall been told to accept/deny traffic from a specific network?)
+2. Where is the traffic going to? (has the firewall been told to accept/deny traffic destined for a specific network?)
+3. What port is the traffic for? (has the firewall been told to accept/deny traffic destined for port 80 only?)
+4. What protocol is the traffic using? (has the firewall been told to accept/deny traffic that is UDP, TCP or both?)

+**PRIMARY CATEGORIES OF FIREWALLS:**
+1. **STATEFUL:** Uses the entire information, not packets of info.
+- Determines the behaviour of a device based upon the entire connection.
+- Decision making is dynamic.
+Firewall could allow the first parts of a TCP handshake that would later fail.
+- If a connection from a host is bad, it will block the entire device.
+2. **STATELESS:** Uses a static set of rules to determine whether or not individual packets are acceptable or not.
+- Some device sending bad packet will not necessarily mean that the entire device is then blocked.
+- These firewalls are only effective as the rules that are defined within them.
+If a rule is not exactly matched, it is effectively useless.
+- However, these firewalls are great when receiving large amounts of traffic from a set of hosts (such as a Distributed Denial-of-Service attack)

+##### VPN Basics
+- VPN Virtual Private Network
+- **Tunnel:** created a dedicated path between each other over the internet
+- VPN is a technology that allows devices on separate networks over tunnels.
+- Only devices within the same network (such as within a business) can directly communicate.
+**Advantages of VPN**
+- **_Allows networks in different geographical locations to be connected._**
+- **_Privacy_** VPN uses encryption to protect data.
+This enables understood between the devices it was being sent from and is destined for, meaning the data isn't vulnerable to sniffing.
+- **_Anonyminity_**  Your traffic can be viewed by your ISP and other intermediaries and therefore tracked.
+VPN that logs all of your data/history is essentially the same as not using a VPN in this regard.
+-